bigredjoe/Learn-Verses-App/README.md

 * Uses Phonegap framework

 ## Why I am proud of it ##
- Why programming this project, I learned the basics of LESS CSS, Handlebars.js, Jquery Mobile, XML, and Local Storage.
+ While programming this project, I learned the basics of LESS CSS, Handlebars.js, Jquery Mobile, XML, and Local Storage.

 ### Challenges of Development ###
 * Having to interact with an API not formulated for javascript.